nolanderc/soft/README.md

 # *Soft*ware Triangle Renderer

-This is a toy library written in a weekend that implements a triangle renderer (such as one you would normally find inside a GPU) that runs on the CPU.
+This is a toy library, that was written in a weekend, which implements triangle renderer (such as one you would normally find inside a GPU) that runs on the CPU.
 The library exposes an API that allows the user to render a triangulated model, and exposes control over the vertex and fragment (pixel) stages of the render